All Episodes

 And suddenly, Hillary leads Trump 43 to 39.

-Let's see, the Clinton Foundation has been bombarded with these requests for favors.
+The Clinton Foundation has been bombarded with these requests for favors.

 I see that there's a lot of it.

-Senior executive, this is from Fox News reporting, left almost 150 telephone messages for Hillary's top aides at the State Department within a two year time frame, according to previously unpublished documents now obtained by Fox News.
+Senior executive, this is from Fox News Reporting, left almost 150 telephone messages for Hillary's top aides at the State Department within a two-year timeframe, according to previously unpublished documents now obtained by Fox News.

 By the way, she was supposed to be disconnected from the Clinton Foundation.

-No other individual or nonprofit appears in the logs with anything like that frequency or volume, the review found.
+No other individual or nonprofit appears in the logs with anything like that frequency or volume the review found.

 One of the messages Graham left for Mills in August of 2011 referenced our boss without further identifying the individual.